 Only comes in one size

 This daybed has a sturdy engineered wood frame that’s covered in padded fabric, and its trundle is mounted on wheels that make it easy to pull out.
-The trundle and daybed mattresses are sold separately, but what’s great is that West Elm offers White Glove Service upon delivery, meaning their team will assemble the furniture in your home, saving you the trouble of putting it together yourself.
+The trundle and daybed mattresses are sold separately.
+But what’s great is that West Elm offers White Glove Service upon delivery, meaning its team will assemble the furniture in your home, saving you the trouble of putting it together yourself.

 Can extend from twin- to full-size